followmyutopia/devextreme-documentation/tutorials/20 Data Visualization/10 Configure Charts/1 Provide Data.md

 As you can see in the code below, you can use the [commonSeriesSettings](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/commonSeriesSettings/) object to specify the options that are common for all series in a chart.

-As you may have noticed, now **Chart** uses its default series type - [Line](/Documentation/Guide/Widgets/Chart/Series_Types/#Line).
+As you may have noticed, now **Chart** uses its default series type - **Line**.
 In the next step, you will change the series type to a better suited one.
 </article>